Use Case: Wallet Monitoring

 Solana webhooks give you the simplest path to real-time on-chain alerts.
 Register an endpoint, define your filters, and let the provider handle the infrastructure.
 For most notification and monitoring use cases, webhooks hit the right balance of simplicity, reliability, and cost.

-If your use case demands lower latency, explore gRPC streaming or WebSocket-based DEX trade streams for real-time data feeds.
+If your use case demands lower latency, explore gRPC streaming or WebSocket-based DEX trade streams for real-time data feeds — and if you go the WebSocket route, our reconnect-loop guide walks through the token-refresh and backoff handling a persistent connection needs in production.